 We performed a comparison between OpenText SiteScope and Prometheus based on real PeerSpot user reviews.

-Find out in this report how the two Application Performance Monitoring (APM) and Observability solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It's easy to template standard monitoring configurations, and automate monitoring configuration."
+Find out in this report how the two Application Performance Monitoring (APM) and Observability solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature of OpenText SiteScope is that it is easy to manage and user-friendly."

 "The most valuable feature of SiteScope is its infrastructure monitoring."